Levofloxacin is given to treat a bacterial infection.

 - An allergic-type reaction, such as swelling around your face or mouth, a skin rash, or any difficulty breathing.

-- Pain or swelling in your joints.
+- Pain or inflammation in your muscles, tendons or joints (possible tendinopathy).

 - Disordered thinking or thoughts about harming yourself.